Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Introduction

 An important tool in our work is the paper~\cite{pfeffer-supercritical-lqg}, which shows that subsequential limits of supercritical LFPP satisfy a list of axioms similar to the axioms for a weak LQG metric from~\cite{lqg-metric-estimates} (see Definition~\ref{def-metric}), and establishes a number of estimates for any metric satisfying these axioms.
 All of the results in this paper are valid for any metric satisfying the axioms from~\cite{pfeffer-supercritical-lqg}.

-\textbf{Acknowledgments.} We thank Jason Miller and Josh Pfeffer for helpful discussions.
+\textbf{Acknowledgments.} We thank two anonymous referees for helpful comments on an earlier version of this article.
+We thank Jason Miller and Josh Pfeffer for helpful discussions.
 J.D.\ was partially supported by NSF grants DMS-1757479 and DMS-1953848.
 E.G.\ was partially supported by a Clay research fellowship.